 How we teach Reading at Waverley Academy

-In Foundation Stage, discrete phonics sessions are taught daily, based on ‘Letters and Sounds.’
+In Foundation Stage, discrete phonics sessions are taught daily, structed sessions following the Read, Write Inc Scheme.
 Children begin when they join our Nursery, where they are taught listening skills, oral segmenting and blending of familiar words and rhyme.

 In Reception, the children build on these skills and are taught to recognise letter sounds and names.
 They are taught how to blend and segment words into their individual sound patterns and are given daily opportunities to apply these to their reading and writing.
 They are also taught to recognise, read and spell some high frequency words.

-In Key Stage 1, children have a systematic, discrete phonics lesson each day, following Letters and sounds.
-We use ‘Phonics’ bug’ which is a web based resource providing engaging and interactive activities to enable children to develop their skills.
+In Key Stage 1, children have a systematic, discrete phonics lesson each day, following the Read, Write Inc Scheme.
 Children are given daily opportunities to practice and apply their skills and are encouraged to use their phonic knowledge in their reading and writing across the curriculum.

 In Foundation Stage, reading skills are taught using a wide range of reading materials.
 In Nursery, our children learn how to handle books.
 They learn that all print carries meaning and they begin to develop an understanding of story structure and characters through daily sharing and discussing stories with adults.
 We develop their enjoyment of books and aim to ignite a love of reading.
 They are given opportunities to ‘play’ out the stories they enjoy through role-play, story sacks and small world in the continuous provision